metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 ### InterfaceAlias

-**NOTE:** Not fully compatible with interfaceType because interfaceType parameter has higher precedence over InterfaceAlias, Mixing interfaceType with InterfaceAlias doesn't make sense, except if InterfaceType is "Any", use just one of these two parameters.
+**NOTE:** Not fully compatible with InterfaceType because InterfaceType parameter has higher precedence over InterfaceAlias, mixing InterfaceType with InterfaceAlias doesn't make sense, except if InterfaceType is `Any`, use just one of these two parameters.

 ```powershell
 [WildCardPattern] ([string])